Lomé: Colonial period

 Apart from the rich Octaviano Olympio, with his large Cocoterais, the first in the city, his herds, his brickyard and his construction company, most Togolese merchants had to put themselves at the service of foreign firms as managers of their agencies in other cities, or enjoying more autonomy as buyers of agricultural export products in the interior.
 The smallest had been hired in large numbers as clerks in the main factories (headquarters of the offices of a trading company abroad).
 Firms in other African territories looked with envy at Togo, which had an abundant skilled workforce, while elsewhere, it was necessary to entrust all positions to expatriates, much more expensive for the employer.

 The First World War completely spared the city.
 However, in 1916, it led to the eviction of German companies, gradually replaced by British and French firms.
 Many Togolese traders returned to Lomé.
 Their flourishing businesses, their vast coconut groves, and their large land holdings made them a bourgeoisie with which the new French colonial authorities had to reckon, prompting the creation of the council of notables in 1922 (elective from 1925), which gave Lomé a remarkably early political life in French-speaking Africa.
 It is also quite exceptional that an African capital has been so marked by its indigenous bourgeoisie, both in the production practices of urban space, so original in Lomé, and in the singularities of its popular architecture.

 The French renewed the infrastructure left by the Germans, repairing railways, building more roads, constructing a new quay, etc. They added electrification in 1926 and drinking water supply in 1940.
 However, they took years to fill the void left in the schools by the German verbist missionaries when they left.
 The level of students enrolled in 1945, at the death of Jean-Marie Cassou, reached that of 1914.

 In the 1920s, a policy of systematic low taxation ushered in a long period of prosperity.
-In January 1923, a Révolte des femmes de Lomé took place against the arrest of two Duawo leaders and forced their release.
+In January 1923, a Lomé Women's Revolt took place against the arrest of two Duawo leaders and forced their release.